Magret-Oladunjoye/uncertainty-aware-forecasting/README.md

-# Olive Weather Forecasting – MSc Thesis Project
+# Uncertainty-Aware Forecasting – MSc Thesis Project

 This repository contains the code pipeline for my MSc thesis.
 The project focuses on developing a forecasting model tailored for olive cultivation, combining deep learning with uncertainty-aware Bayesian methods.